alttester/AltTester-Unity-SDK/Docs/source/unreal-pages/commands.md

 ### SetText

-Sets text value for a Button, Text, InputField.
+Sets text value for a TextBlock, EditableText, EditableTextBox.

 **_Parameters_**